The Church and Infanticide | Christianpost.com

 This is frightening enough.
 But what’s even more frightening are some of the factors that went into this decision.

-The Point, organizations around England weighed in to help the Council develop these recommendations.
+As reported on our blog, The Point, organizations around England weighed in to help the Council develop these recommendations.
 One of those organizations was the Royal College of Obstetricians and Gynaecology, who called for “active euthanasia” of disabled babies.

 Then the Church of England entered the fray.
 But if you thought that they got involved to speak up for the lives of the defenseless, you’d be wrong.
 Instead, they backed up the obstetricians and gynecologists—the ones who were saying that a disabled and painful life was not worth living.
 Although it didn’t actually advocate euthanasia, the church’s statement did call for the withholding of treatment for premature babies “in some circumstances . . . knowing it will possibly, probably, or even certainly result in death.”